Maurojr1977/LD/README.md

         ?.split('=')[1];
 ```
 2. Duolingo User ID
-    - To get this information run the following code in your browser console:
+    - To get this information run the following code in your web browser console:
 ```
     document.cookie
         .split(';')